 Table II combines stability data with operational data and other device characteristics.
-For each listed device in Table II, the data may be viewed as being compatible, i.e. realizable in the very same device.
+For each listed device in Table II, the data may be viewed as being achievable in the same device.
 The values in Table II are choices of combinations which are presently available; however, other combinations are also possible.
-The values were chosen in view of a particular application: use of standards in aircraft and spacecraft.
+The values were chosen with a view to the application of the devices in aircraft and spacecraft.

-Tables I and II and Fig. 1 illustrate that the choice of atomic frequency standards should be a matter of careful consideration of the technical alternatives, cost, size, etc., and actual requirements.
-For system applications using precision oscillators, it is important to first determine the required stability performance of the devices; secondly, to consider the environmental conditions under which the standard has to perform; and thirdly to determine the availability, size, weight, cost and turn-on characteristics of the standard.
+Tables I and II and Fig. 1 illustrate that the choice of atomic frequency standards should be a matter of careful consideration of the technical alternatives, cost, size, and performance requirements.
+For system applications using precision oscillators, it is important to first determine the required stability performance of the devices; secondly, to consider the environmental conditions under which the standard has to perform; and thirdly to determine the availability, size, weight, cost and other pertinent characteristics of the standard.
 Occasionally, a system designer will find that a standard with all the characteristics needed does not exist on the market.
-In this case, the designer has two alternatives: either to adjust his system parameters to accommodate one of the available standards or to choose a combination of these standards to fulfill his need.
-The latter is an important aspect; suppose, for example, that a system requires very good long-term stability and clock performance, but at the same time high spectral purity; i.e., very good short-term stability.
+In this case, the designer has three alternatives: either to adjust his system parameters to accommodate one of the available standards, choose a combination of these standards to fulfil his need or to initiate a research programme to develop the required standard.
+It is important to realize that a combination of available standards may satisfy his requirements; suppose, for example, that a system requires very good long-term stability and clock performance, but at the same time high spectral purity; i.e., very good short-term stability.
 In addition, no cost, weight or size constraints are imposed.
 An optimum combination for this case could be a crystal oscillator paired with a caesium beam or hydrogen frequency standard.
-The systems concept as a solution to a design problem is a very powerful tool, and it can be realized technically at no sacrifice in the performance of the individual components of the system.
+The use of this system's concept as a solution to a design problem, is a very powerful tool, as it can be realized technically without sacrificing the performance of the individual components of the system.
 The only actual restrictions may be physical size and cost.
+It may be that, since most frequency standards are already combinations of several technologies, i.e. the caesium standard incorporates a quartz crystal oscillator, as does the hydrogen maser, a minor modification of one of the devices by the substitution of a higher quality quartz crystal oscillator, for example, and a small change in the system time constants may satisfy the design requirements.